miner/herbert/README.md

   with a ? suffix such as **:kw?** <BR>
 {:a int :b sym :c? [int*]}  -- matches {:a 10 :b foo :c [1 2 3]}

+* A set with multiple constraints denotes the required element types, but does not exclude others.
+  A single element might match multiple constraints.
+A set with a single quantified constraint, defines the requirement on all elements. <BR>
+#{int :a :b} -- matches #{:a :b :c 10}, but not #{:a 10}
+#{int+} -- matches #{1 3 5}, but not #{1 :a 3}

 * The guard form does not consume any input.
 The guard expression is similar to a fn declaration.
   It takes a vector of arguments which must match the names of previous binding elements.
 The guard evaluates its body -- if it returns a logical true, the match continues.
 On a logical false, the whole match fails. <BR>
 [(n int) (m int) (guard [n m] (= (* 3 n) m))] -- matches [2 6]

+* Numeric constraints, such as __int__, __even__, __odd__, __float__, or __num__, may take optional
+  parameters in a list following the constraint.
+Numerics take a _low_ and a _high_ parameter.
+The value must be between to the _low_ and _high_ (inclusive) for it to match.
+If only one parameter is given, it defines the _high_, and the _low_ defaults to 0 in that case.
+If neither is given, there is no restriction on the high or low values.
+Quantified numeric constraints apply the _high_ and _low_ to all the matched elements. <BR>
+(int 1 10)  -- matches 4, but not 12

+* Users may define new constraints by binding the dynamic var `miner.herbert/*constraints*`.
+It should be a map of symbols to vars, where the var names a function that implements the appropriate predicate.
+If the constraint takes parameters, the implementing function should take those paramenters first.
+In all cases, the last argument should be the item in question.
+Note, the constraint function should accept all values for consideration without throwing an exception.
+For example, the `even` constraint is implemented with a test of `integer?` as well as `even?` since the later will throw on non-integer values.
+The default constraints are defined in the var `miner.herbert/default-constraints`.

 ## Examples